-When considering your upcoming print project, there are a range of factors to bear in mind, not least whether to use Litho or Digital production techniques.
-This topic can sometimes feel like a bit of a minefield (that’s why we’re here to help guide you!) but ultimately it comes down to a few main considerations.
-Before we take a look at these, it’s important to understand the difference between the two methods and when/why each technique would be employed.
+When considering your upcoming print project, there are a range of factors to bear in mind, not least whether to use Litho or Digital print production techniques.
+This topic can sometimes feel like a bit of a minefield (that’s why we’re here to help guide you!) but ultimately it comes down to the details of the specification of each job.
+Before we take a look at these, it’s useful to understand the basic difference between these two printing techniques to better realise how the correct decision is made.

 Hobbs Lookbooks: Litho and Digital